 Overview

-This Quick Start reference deployment guide provides step-by-step instructions for launching and configuring the required IT infrastructure and installing SAS Grid software in the AWS Cloud.
+This Quick Start reference deployment guide provides step-by-step instructions for launching and configuring the required IT infrastructure and installing SAS grid software in the AWS Cloud.

-SAS Grid is a shared, centrally managed analytics computing environment that features workload balancing and management, high availability, and fast processing.
-A SAS Grid environment helps you incrementally scale your computing infrastructure over time as the number of users and the size of data grow.
+SAS grid is a shared, centrally managed analytics computing environment that features workload balancing and management, high availability, and fast processing.
+A SAS grid environment helps you incrementally scale your computing infrastructure over time as the number of users and the size of data grow.
 It also provides rolling maintenance and upgrades without any disruption to your users.

 The Quick Start is for IT infrastructure architects, administrators, and DevOps professionals who are planning to implement or extend their SAS workloads on the AWS Cloud.
-It deploys the infrastructure for implementing SAS Grid and related SAS components on Amazon Elastic Compute Cloud (Amazon EC2) instances and uses security groups, a virtual private cloud (VPC), subnets to provide security and availability.
+It deploys the infrastructure for implementing SAS grid and related SAS components on Amazon Elastic Compute Cloud (Amazon EC2) instances and uses security groups, a virtual private cloud (VPC), subnets to provide security and availability.

-A SAS Grid environment in the cloud provides the elasticity and agility to scale your resources as needed.
-The Quick Start automatically builds and configures the required infrastructure and installs the SAS Grid software, thereby reducing the dependency on your IT team.
-The effort required to plan, design, and implement the infrastructure and SAS Grid software is eliminated, so your business can start using the environment right away.
+A SAS grid environment in the cloud provides the elasticity and agility to scale your resources as needed.
+The Quick Start automatically builds and configures the required infrastructure and installs the SAS grid software, thereby reducing the dependency on your IT team.
+The effort required to plan, design, and implement the infrastructure and SAS grid software is eliminated, so your business can start using the environment right away.

 SAS Grid Components

-SAS Grid consists of the following components:
+SAS grid consists of the following components:

-SAS Grid Control Server
+SAS grid control server

-SAS Grid nodes
+SAS grid nodes

 SAS Metadata Server